r7kamura/r7n/README.md

 ## Set up

-Use Node.js 16 or later.

-This tool was created during the Node.js 16 era, and has been verified to work with at least that version.
-It will likely work with future versions as well, but that cannot be guaranteed.

 ```
 npm install
 ```

+This tool was created during the Node.js 16 era, and has been verified to work with at least that version.
+It will likely work with future versions as well, but that cannot be guaranteed.

 ## Usage